Kenny and the Kasuals: History

 Encouraged by his father, a former big band leader in the 1930s, Kenny Daniel (rhythm guitar, backing vocals) formed the first line-up of Kenny and the Kasuals in 1964 with high school classmate Tommy Nichols (lead guitar, lead vocals) who began jamming with Daniel at his home.
 Known early on as the Ilusions Combo, the duo was joined by neighborhood friends Blaine Young (drums) and Charles Beverly (bass guitar) to perform for small-time local events.
 Daniel and Nichols, however, were forced to restructure the line-up later in the same year after Young joined the Marines.
-While serving contracted meningitis and died at 19 years of age, and Beverley expressed no desire to tour with the band.
+Young contracted meningitis while serving and died at the age of 19, And Beverley expressed no desire to tour with the band.

-Taking over as frontman, Daniel put together another variation of the group, this time with the name Kenny Daniel's Combo, with guitarist Jerry Smith and bassist Lee Lightfoot, former members of rival band the Vibrations, as well as Jon David “Bird” Blachley (drums) and Paul Roach (keyboards).
+Taking over as frontman, Daniel put together another variation of the group, this time with the name Kenny Daniel's Combo, with guitarist Jerry Smith and bassist Lee Lightfoot, former members of rival band the Vibrations, as well as Jon David "Bird" Blachley (drums) and Paul Roach (keyboards).
 Daniel and Smith knew Dallas businessman Rick Norwood, leading to frequent gigs at his hotel club and an opportunity for the band to hone their skills as musicians.
 Soon after, Mark Lee introduced himself to the group at another nearby club with an offer to take on management duties for them.
 Not much older than the band members, Lee nonetheless sensed potential in Kenny Daniel's Combo and saw an opportunity to cash in on the craze caused by the Beatles.
 He renamed the group Kenny and the Kasuals and dropped Nichols, making Daniel the face of the band.

 Lee methodically promoted the band to the public; "He researched the Beatles and tried to do the same thing with us", Daniel recalled, "He dressed us up in white satin pants with blue blazers and introduced us to Dallas media.
 We bought all new Vox equipment, because that’s what the Beatles used".
 Neatly dressed in matching suits and ties to emulate the Fab Four, Kenny and the Kasuals began to appear at more high-profile venues in Dallas such as the Three Thieves and the Studio Club, but also embarked on a tour in Oklahoma and Louisiana in 1965.
 The band had several residencies at the Studio Club, a newer venue popular in Dallas's teen scene, and opened for nationally successful acts.
 Sonny and Cher, the Rolling Stones, the Beach Boys, and the Buckinghams among others, shared the bill with Kenny and the Kasuals.
 In addition, the band became a favorite on Sump N' Else, a regional version of the American Bandstand television show hosted by Ron Chapman.
 All the while, the group continued to rehearse their material until they felt competent enough to enter the recording studio for the first time.